thehandsomezebra/bitbucket-branch-mgmt-resource/README.md

   - be written for Ubuntu Linux via `*.sh` file...
 The base image provided is small, but not extensive.
     - If you need additional packages, you may need to apt-get install it yourself in your script.
 - It does not support Git LFS.
 (And there are currently zero plans to support it.
 Sorry.)
-- See `example/script.sh` for a quick example of how you could use this.
+- Look in the [examples](examples/README.md) to understand how you could use this.

 ```yml
 jobs: